ManishaRana1195/Chat_Application_With_AWS_Lambda/README.md

 3. Content Moderation: If a member of the chatroom tries to post any image that contains violent and adulct content, we prvent them from posting that content in the chatroom.

 For content moderation, an image needs to be uploaded by posting it on websocket endpoint.
  Step 1: pick image from view
  Step 2: encode image in base64
-step 3: The request should look like:
+ Step 3: The request should look like:

 ```
     Request: